WhonderWy/my-AQI-Script/README.md

 ## Changelog

 2019-12-20 - 0.1 "It WORKS!" - Released to public.\
 2019-12-21 - 0.1b "Now on WINDOWS!" - Light tests to confirm working on Windows.
-Notification also sort of works.
+Notification also sort of works.\
+2020-01-01 - 0.1d "2019 is HISTORY!" - Previous values are now saved.
+If table cell is empty, it won't print nothing anymore.

 ## Licence